Shairam/ballerina-sp-tracing/README.md

                 │   ├── student_management_service.bal
                 │   ├── student_marks_management_service.bal
                 │   ├── main.bal
-                |   └── Client_service
+                |   └── client_service
                 |         └── client_main.bal
                 └── ballerina.conf

 - Create the above directories in your local machine, along with the empty `.bal` files.

-- You have to add the following lines in your `ballerina.conf` to send the service traces to Honeycomb in Zipkin format using Opentracing.
+- You have to add the following lines in your [ballerina.conf](https://github.com/Shairam/Ballerina-Honeycomb/blob/master/ballerina.conf) to send the service traces to Honeycomb in Zipkin format using Opentracing.

 ```ballerina
 [b7a.observability.tracing]